grey-lock/Coinance/spec-js.md

   - Clicking on a specific wallet will render a list of associated transactions for that wallet.
 - [ ] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
   - Transaction index will show a tx comment when the show view has loaded
-- [ ] Use your Rails API and a form to create a resource and render the response without a page refresh.
+- [x] Use your Rails API and a form to create a resource and render the response without a page refresh.
-  - Transaction index will load a form to create a new transaction and append it to the DOM
+  - Transaction index load a form to create a new transaction and append it to the DOM list of transactions.
 - [x] Translate JSON responses into js model objects.
   - New transaction object will be instantiated and then appended to the DOM
 - [x] At least one of the js model objects must have at least one method added by your code to the prototype.